 A newspaper publisher and state senator from New Hampshire, the lengthy named Orsino Augustine Jabez Vaughan was born on March 11, 1819 in Hanover, New Hampshire, one of fourteen children born to Silas and Polly Ingalls Vaughan.
 Nothing could be found on Orsino's early life and schooling, and it is presumed that he received his education in the town of his birth.
 Vaughan was admitted to the Connecticut state bar in 1846 and from there was named as register of probate for Gilmanton County, New Hampshire in 1849.

+O.A.J.
 Vaughan relocated to Laconia, New Hampshire six years later and soon after arriving became the publisher and editor of the Laconia Democrat (a local political newspaper), and continued in this position until his death.
-It is mentioned in the Illustrated Laconian (where the above portrait of Vaughan was found) that he married a Ms. Julia Cogswell of Gilmanton, who died a few years after their marriage.
+It is mentioned in the Illustrated Laconian (where the above portrait of Vaughan was found) that he married Ms. Julia Cogswell of Gilmanton, who died a few years following their marriage.
 In 1855 he remarried to Laconia resident Mary Elizabeth Parker, with whom he had six children, who are listed as follows: Grace Anna (birth date unknown), Walter P. (born 1856), William A. (1859-1866), Charles Woodward (born 1862), Mary Alice (born 1869), and Edward (1872-1879).

 Memorialized by the Bradford, Vermont Opinion as a "genial and social man in every day life", Vaughan's burial location is unknown at the time of this writing and is (presumed) to be somewhere in his hometown of Laconia.
 He was survived by four children and his wife Mary, who died in December 1898.